wahidsadik/ansible-role-harden-ubuntu/README.md

 Requirements
 ------------

 The target system must have `python2` installed on it.
 On Ubuntu 16.04, it may not be the case.
-To fix that, run this first:

-`$ ansible all -i host -u root -k -m raw -a "apt-get install -y python python-simplejson aptitude"`

-Feel free to replace `host` and `-u` parameter.
+See example 3 below to see how to fix that.

 Role Variables
 --------------